codeless/ScriptJoiner/README.md

+**ScriptJoiner is replaced by JuggleCode (https://github.com/codeless/jugglecode) and will not get maintained anymore, as of 2012-10-08**

 # Description

 PHP ScriptJoiner is a tiny PHP-Script used to generate one-file PHP applications out of multi-file PHP applications.
 One-file PHP applications are easier to deploy than multi-file PHP applications, while maintaining applications is more comfortable with multiple files.